Innovation and Community

 Fellowships and Assistantships

-The department offers several graduate fellowships itself and many students in the department go on to win university-wide awards.
+The department offers several graduate student fellowships, and many students go on to win university-wide awards.

 Students in all fields of study are eligible for teaching assistantships, which provide stipends and substantial tuition abatement.
 Depending on prior training and experience, students with assistantships might serve as graders for large lecture courses, work in the Writing Center, teach stand-alone sections of First-Year English, or (in later years of their time in the program), offer more advanced courses, including a small number of upper-level courses in literature and writing.
 We provide extensive training and ongoing mentoring for our graduate student instructors, many of whom have been recognized with department and university teaching awards.